PeqNP/ays-agent/README.md

 # ays-agent

-The At Your Service Agent is a single Python script that allows you to monitor a server.
+The At Your Service Agent is a Python app that allows you to monitor a system.

 The agent provides a few mechanisms to report status to @ys.
 You can:

 - Use the built-in resource usage agent.
-This will send CPU, HDD, RAM, and/or network usage.
-Which systems you monitor is configurable.
+This will send CPU, HDD, RAM, and/or network usage to @ys.
 - Call the agent as a one-shot script with a value or status.
 - Monitor a CSV file that is written by an external process.
-Each value is on a separate line.
-The name is the first column, the value in the second column.

 This agent integrates directly with the [Self Reporting Agents service](https://api.bithead.io:8443/help/library/what-is-an-agent/).
 Therefore, the property values provided to the CLI app are the same as those described in the documentation.
 For example, the alerting levels (`critical` ... `warning`), status states (`critical` ... `healthy`), etc. use the same parameter values.